 What is the average Silverback Gorilla Weight?

-A mature silverback gorilla typically commands a formidable presence, with an average silverback gorilla weight ranging from 300 to 485 pounds (135 to 220 kg).
-However, some truly exceptional individuals can weigh in at over 500 pounds (227 kg).
-In rare cases, particularly among gorillas in captive environments, their weight can even exceed 600 pounds (270 kg).
+However, some exceptional individuals exceed 500 pounds (227 kg).
+In rare captive cases, their weight might even surpass 600 pounds (270 kg).
 This considerable gorilla weight firmly establishes them as the largest living primates on our planet.
+Let’s explore the interesting facts about gorillas including their weight

 Silverback Gorilla Weight Across Subspecies